Blog

 Mobile homes clearly serve residential purposes, and can serve as rental properties.
 Because mobile homes are considered personal property over real estate, this prevents mobile homes from receiving traditional loans from the bank.
 However, the land a mobile home sits on also counts as property and is subject to property task.

 The IRS considers mobile homes as real real property if they are used as rentals.
-They depreciate like other rental properties, according to Million Acres.
+They depreciate like other rental properties.

 Real estate investors who want to focus on mobile homes have multiple options.
 They can put a mobile home on land and rent the whole home to a tenant.
 They also have the option of owning a mobile home in a mobile home park and charging a tenant rent to the land and the home.
 Whether the tenant pays rent for the land or lot depends on whether the investor owns the land.